What is a WiFi Booster and How Does it Improve Signal?

 How would I Know if the WiFi Booster is Working?

-The first sign showing that the booster is working is experiencing better signal in the weak zone and dead zone areas.
+The first sign showing that the booster is working is experiencing better signals in the weak zone and dead zone areas.

-But, if you are a person of numbers and prefer actual proof, speed tests are great tools that can be used to analyze WiFi signal improvements.
-To visually see the difference, you will need to conduct multiple speed tests; one with just your WiFi connection and the other with the WiFi booster.
-Ideally, you would want to record the results to have a side by side comparison.
+If you are a person of numbers and prefer actual proof, speed tests are great tools that can be used to analyze WiFi signal improvements.
+To visually see the difference, you will need to conduct multiple speed tests — one with just your WiFi connection and the other with the WiFi booster.
+Ideally, you would want to record the results to have a side-by-side comparison.

 Speed Test Websites: SpeedTest.net and SpeedOf.me